junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I'm glad they were not in the Los Angeles concert," Cas answers.
 Jody raises an eyebrow in question, answered by Cas's quick "I'll tell you later."

-Dean stares at the crowd dumbly, mouth gaped, not knowing what to say.
+Dean stares at the crowd dumbly, mouth gaping, not knowing what to say.

 The four of them even look out of place now, for being not-ghost.

 "Bobby," Dean says, slow, his voice hoarse.
 He looks at them, one at a time.
 "Ellen, Jo, Ash."

-He doesn't even know all those other old hunters' names, some of them might even have passed before he's old enough for beer from Roadhouse, other names jump out from his childhood memory.
+He doesn't even know all those other old hunters' names; some of them might even have passed before he's old enough for a beer from Roadhouse, while other names jump out from his childhood memory.
 "Caleb, Pastor Jim..."
 His voice chokes.
 He hasn't seen many of them for more than ten or even twenty years now.

 Cas puts a gentle hand on his shoulder, grounding him.

 "How?"
 Sam asks, in a similar choked voice, swallowing hard.

-"Heaven cracked open like an egg shell."
-Ash explains calmly, in a scientific manner, just like he used to be when they were doing research on Apocalypse.
-"I was hanging around in the wild when their rooms crashed down like paper house.
+"Heaven cracked open like an egg shell," Ash explains calmly, in a scientific manner, just like he used to be when they were doing research on Apocalypse.
+"I was hanging around in the wild when their rooms crashed down like paper houses.
 People wake up from their Heaven dream loops and start walking around.
 I found some of them using my soul-locator -- I showed you last time you went there, if you still remember -- met Ellen and Jo, and a few other folks.
 More joined later.
-But none of us knew what's happening.
+But none of us knew what was happening.
 We didn't run into any angels, just some white-black chunks of lights here and there.
-The whole place is shaking like kid's toy blocks, think *Earthquake* or *The Poseidon Adventure*."
+The whole place is shaking like kids' toy blocks, think *Earthquake* or *The Poseidon Adventure*."

-"And then we found the Heaven's prison, and we found Bobby."
+"And then we found Heaven's prison, and we found Bobby."
 Ellen walks over, telling them.
 Then turns to Bobby, a little amused, "By the way, I still haven't figured out how you could get yourself locked up when you are in Heaven."

 Bobby shrugs, answering dryly, "For helping those idjits, of course."